KennethJAllen/turn-sequence/README.md

 ### Why Google Sheets?

-While a SQL database would be more natural, Google Sheets has the convenient option of easily publicly sharing the data as read only.
+While a SQL database would be easier and require less custom logic, Google Sheets has the convenient option of easily publicly sharing the data as read only.

 ## Using The Package